Accurate and Efficient Structural Ensemble Generation of Macrocyclic Peptides using Internal Coordinate Diffusion: Limitations and Future Directions

 \section{Limitations and Future Directions}

-Our studies demonstrate the potential for diffusion-based models to tackle key limitations in constrained macrocycle generation, but they are not without limitations.
-First, our current work has focused on the CREMP dataset, which is currently limited to homodetic, 4-, 5-, and 6-mer macrocycles with canonical side chains in implicit chloroform solvent.
-Extension to macrocycles with larger ring sizes, non-canonical side chains, and other complex topologies would improve the generalizability of this work.
-Second, we have focused primarily on modeling diversity of backbone geometry.
-Complete expansion to fully model the positions of all side chain atoms is the focus of ongoing work.
-Finally, although we demonstrate the effectiveness of a standard, discrete-time diffusion process, our approach is not physically constrained to satisfy macrocyclic geometries and currently requires a post-optimization step.
-Developing and applying physics-informed diffusion processes with inequality constraints could improve the efficiency of training and sampling of relevant macrocycle backbones.
-Despite these limitations, our work provides an important first step toward efficient generation of complex macrocycle geometries, and we anticipate its application toward more complex, conditional generation tasks.
+Our studies demonstrate the potential for diffusion-based models to overcome limitations in constrained macrocycle generation, but they are not without drawbacks.
+Our current work has focused on the CREMP dataset, which is limited to homodetic, 4-, 5-, and 6-mer macrocycles with canonical side chains (albeit including both L and D enantiomers as well as their \textit{N}-methylated versions).
+Extension to macrocycles with larger ring sizes, non-canonical side chains, and other complex topologies would improve the generalizability of this work, as well as training on datasets generated with higher levels of theory and other methods of treating solvation effects.
+Additionally, although we demonstrate the effectiveness of a standard, discrete-time diffusion process, our approach is not physically constrained to satisfy macrocyclic geometries and currently requires a post-optimization step.
+Developing and applying physics-informed diffusion processes with manifold constraints could improve the efficiency of training and sampling of relevant macrocycle backbones.